 - WiFi Device: Select the device listed: Marvell AVASTAR Wireless

 d) Verify that the pen trigger works by clicking the eraser button on the Surface Pen.
 Windows Ink will open on the Surface device, and the media player PC will begin playing the pen video.
 Note that if you hold down the eraser button, the system will activate Cortana instead of triggering the video.
 If this doesn't work, make sure the pen is actually paired to the device.

 e) Verify that the keyboard trigger works by removing the keyboard from the Surface Pro.
 The media player PC will immediately begin playing a keyboard video when the keyboard is removed from, or attached to, the Surface Pro.

 Step 9: Apply Support Stickers / Final Clean-Up

-Once the devices are installed and all of the software is running, please take the following steps before leaving the store:
+Once the videos are playing and content triggers are working, please take the following final steps before leaving the store:

-- Place a label on the media player PC - "For 24/7 support please email: firstname.lastname@example.org"
+- Place a label on the media player PC indicating who to contact for support:

 - Europe: "For 24/7 support email: email@example.com"